FlexMeasures/flexmeasures/documentation/configuration.rst

 For more fine-grained control, this can also be a list, where it's possible to set the platform name for certain account roles (as a tuple of view name and list of applicable account roles).
 In this case, the list is searched from left to right, and the first fitting name is used.

-For example, ``("MyMDCApp", ["MDC"]), "MyApp"]`` would use the name "/MyMDCApp" for users connected to accounts with the account role "MDC" while all others would see the name "/MyApp".
+For example, ``("MyMDCApp", ["MDC"]), "MyApp"]`` would show the name "MyMDCApp" for users connected to accounts with the account role "MDC", while all others would see the name "/MyApp".

 .. note:: This fine-grained control requires FlexMeasures version 0.6.0